 Step 2: Know the Guidelines for Recycling

 Check for restrictions on tire sizes and types.
 Some locations may recycle bike tires but not car or tractor tires.
 Most states charge a tire recycle fee with each new tire purchase.
-For instance, Maryland charges 80 cents per tire and California charges $1.75 per tire.
+For instance, Maryland charges 80 cents per tire and New York charges $2.50 per tire.
 There may also be fuel and pickup fees associated with hauling away scrap tires, depending on who you use.

 Some states offer scrap tire recycling days.
 For example, Delaware allows residents to recycle up to ten passenger car or light duty truck tires on a specific day at a specific location each year.
 Proof of residency is required.